mmcintyre1/its-my-notes/books/designing-data-intensive-applications.md

 Transactions are not the same as distributed consistency models: transaction isolation is primarily about avoiding race conditions due to concurrently executing transactions, whereas distributed consistency is mostly about coordinating the state of replicats in the face of delays and faults.

 ## Linearizability
-**linearizability** (aka *atomic consistency*, *strong consistency*, *immediate consistency*, *external consistency*) - A *recency guarantee* that a system appears as if there is only one copy of the data even if there are many, and all operations are automic.
+**linearizability** (aka *atomic consistency*, *strong consistency*, *immediate consistency*, *external consistency*) - A *recency guarantee* that a system appears as if there is only one copy of the data even if there are many, and all operations are atomic.

 ### What Makes a System Linearizable?
 {: .no_toc }
 In linearizable systems there must be some point in time at which the value for a *register* (a single object, as in a key:value, a row, a document) must atomically switch from old value to new, and if one read returns the new value, all subsequent reads must return the new value.

-three operations a database must have:
+three operations:
 - `read(x) => v` read from register `x`, return value `v`
 - `write(x, v) => r` client requests to set register `x` to `v` and returns response `r`
 - <code>cas(x, v<sub>old</sub>, v<sub>new</sub>) => r</code> an atomic compare-and-set operation.
 If the value of the register x equals v_old, it is atomically set to v_new.
 If x != v_old the registers is unchanged and it returns an error